foxdog-studios/meteor-jison/README.md

 This packages takes your `.jison` grammar files, compiles them, and makes available on `Jison.Parsers`.
-For example, if you have the file `calculator.jison', the parser will be at `Jison.Parser.calculator`.
+For example, if you have the file `calculator.jison`, the parser will be at `Jison.Parser.calculator`.

 ## Install